It must be that time of year. State testing is over. Convincing students that we still have work to

 On this day, we look at multiple ways to calm ourselves through breathing and relaxing activities.
 Local spas send us coupons for massages and salon services.

 On this day, we concentrate on nutrition and exercise.
 This is a great opportunity for a jeans and sneakers day.
 Local health clubs and nutritional service reps send us coupons and flyers for their businesses.
 Organizing an after school exercise class is always a bonus.
+Read more about teacher self care here.

 On this day, we focus on our blessings.
 Gratitude is linked to stress reduction.
 I like to place “I am thankful for” coloring sheets on the tables.

 On this day, we let loose and discover many different ways to laugh more.
 We recommend funny books, movies, and activities that will keep us in stitches.
 A large group of us even booked tickets to see Eddie B. Comedy, a teacher turned comedian who knows the struggle.
 Organizing an after school potluck is on my agenda for next year’s Stress busters Week.
+You can even watch these funny teacher videos to relieve tension in the faculty room.

 The week would not have been complete without a youtube loop of Gerry Brooks and Eddie B Comedy streaming in the lounge.